 Over the next few years Preston concentrated on documentaries, directing Hone Tuwhare, Getting to Our Place (alongside Anna Cottrell — about the creation of Te Papa museum), and Titless Wonders (about women who have experienced breast cancer).

 With twisted romance Perfect Strangers (2003), starring Sam Neill and Australian Rachel Blake, Preston returned to her beginnings in the thriller genre.
 She intention was to see how much she could push the conventions of genre storytelling.
-Reaction to the film was mixed; some argued that many of the negative reviews were written by males.
+Reaction to the film was mixed; some argued that the negative reviews were largely written by males.

 Preston's next feature was Home by Christmas, based on her father's memories of serving in WWII, and her mother Tui's life on the home front (as recounted in War Stories).
 Released in New Zealand in late April 2010, the film stars Goodbye Pork Pie's Tony Barry, Martin Henderson, and Preston's own daughter, Chelsie Preston Crayford.
 A 'making of' documentary can be viewed here.